prog4biol/pfb2023/unix.md

 ## SSH Keys

 Github requires authentication with the use of ssh keys.
 Essentially, our github repos are LOCKED, we need a KEY to write to them.
 We will generate the a key (private) and a lock (public).
-Then We tell gethub about our lock and keep our key to ourselves.
+Then We tell github about our lock and keep our key to ourselves.

  [Here is a great GitHub Tutoral](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).